aws-samples/Load-testing-your-workload-running-on-Amazon-EKS-with-Locust/README.md

 ## Introduction

-More and more customers are using Elastic Kubernetes Service (EKS) to run their workload on AWS.
+More and more customers are using Amazon Elastic Kubernetes Service (Amazon EKS) to run their workload on AWS.
 This is why it is essential to have a process to test your EKS cluster so that you can identify weaknesses upfront and optimize your cluster before you open it to public.
-Load test focuses on the performance and reliability of a workload running on EKS cluster and it is especially important for those expect high elasticity from EKS.
+Load test focuses on the performance and reliability of a workload by generating artificial loads that mimics real-world traffic.
+It is especially useful for those that expect high elasticity from EKS.
 [Locust](https://locust.io/) is an open source load testing tools that comes with a real-time dashboard and programmable test scenarios.

 In this post, I walk you through the steps to build two Amazon EKS clusters, one for generating loads using [Locust](https://locust.io/) and another for running a sample workload.
 The concepts in this post are applicable to any situation where you want to test the performance and reliability of your Amazon [EKS cluster](https://aws.amazon.com/eks).